lhcee3/Tasty-Studio/README.md

 **Contributing**
 Fork the repository.
-Create a new branch {git checkout -b feature-branch}
+Create a new branch {git checkout -b feature-branch}.
-Make your changes and commit them {git commit -m 'Add new feature'}
+Make your changes and commit them {git commit -m 'Add new feature'}.
-Push to the branch {git push origin feature-branch}
+Push to the branch {git push origin feature-branch}.
 Open a pull request.

 **License**